How to Extract Audio from Video

 Whether you're looking to extract music from a YouTube clip, grab a podcast-worthy soundbite, or save a speech from a webinar, it’s easier than you think.

-In this guide, we’ll walk you through different methods to get audio from video files on Windows, Mac, mobile devices, and online.
-By the end, you’ll know exactly how to save just the sound you need, no matter what device you're using.
+In this guide, we'll show you different ways to get audio from video files on Windows, Mac, mobile devices, and the internet.
+By the end, you'll know exactly how to save only the sound you need, no matter what kind of device you're using.

 - Platform: Windows